What does the future hold

 In Philippians 4: 11 – 13 the Bible says “I have learned to be content, whatever the circumstances.
 I know what it is to be in need and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry; whether living in plenty or in want.
 I can do all this through Him (God) who gives me strength”.

-And if you are in need, as so many people are at this terrible time of the Coronavirus pandemic, God says in Philippians 4:6-7.
+And if you are in need, as so many people are at this chaotic time in world history, God says in Philippians 4:6-7.

 “Do not be anxious about anything, but in every situation, by prayer and petition,